 Free volunteer insurance

-Environmental volunteers within the AMLR region are entitled to free government accident and public liability insurance through the Department of Environment, Water and Natural Resources (the department).
+Environmental volunteers within the AMLR region are entitled to free government accident and public liability insurance through the Department for Environment and Water (the department).

 Volunteers working on parks, reserves and projects managed by the department are automatically covered by the department’s insurance.